 - 3 ounces thinly sliced prosciutto separate into bite sized pieces and keep refrigerated until ready to use

-- Heat The Oven: Arrange a rack in the middle of the oven, place two nested rimmed baking sheets or a pizza stone on the rack and then heat the oven to 450°F.
+- Arrange a rack in the middle of the oven, place two nested rimmed baking sheets or a pizza stone on the rack and then heat the oven to 450°F.

-- Garnish The Pizza: Set the pizza aside to cool about 10 to 15 minutes (so that the prosciutto doesn't get all melty on you!).
-Meanwhile, combine the quartered figs with a drizzle of honey and olive oil and toss to coat.
+- Set the pizza aside to cool about 10 to 15 minutes (otherwise the pizza will be so hot that the prosciutto will get all melty on you!).
+Meanwhile, combine the quartered figs with a drizzle of honey, balsamic, and olive oil and toss to coat.
 Place the figs on the pizza then arrange the bite-sized pieces of prosciutto all over.
 Top with an additional drizzle of each olive oil, honey, and balsamic.
 Garnish with a pinch of flaky sea salt and serve.